Nagios Troubleshooting Guide

 General Configuration

-If Nagios notifications are not triggering PagerDuty incidents as you expect, the following items are common causes, regardless of your installation type.
+If Nagios notifications are not triggering PagerDuty incidents as expected, the following items apply to all integration types.

 Your Nagios host or service may not be reaching a HARD down state